 This default permalink structure is bad because it offers no clue about the post.
 The user only gets to know what the post is about by clicking on the link.

-If you’re launching a new WordPress site, you’ll need to change your permalink structure the user and SEO friendly way.
+If you’re launching a new WordPress site, you’ll need to change your permalink structure the user and an SEO friendly way.
 Also, if you have an established WordPress site, and you want to set its permalinks, then this tutorial is for you.
 In this guide to WordPress permalinks, we’ll show you the right way to go about it.

 In this article:

-- What is a Permalink in WordPress?
+- What is a Permalink in WP?